Irrela/Irrela.github.io/_posts/english/2023-03-21-IELTS-Writing.md

 - Explain the unforeseen circumstances that have led to the cancellation.
 - Express your hope for understanding and consideration.
 - Request any necessary steps for the cancellation process, such as refund procedures.

+`To whom it may concern,`

+We hope this letter finds you well.
+I am writing to sincerely apologize for the cancellation of our reservation `for` the conference room and `any inconvenience this may have caused.`

+Regrettably, unforeseen circumstances have arisen that necessitate this cancellation.
+Due to the adverse weather conditions, our clients `have become stranded` `at the departure airport` and have just informed us that `they won't be able to make it to the meeting`. `Consequently`, we have decided to `shift to an online format for the reference`.
+Given this change in plans, we `no longer` require the reserved meeting space.

+We acknowledge that this cancellation is very abrupt and sudden, `may result in costs as per our agreement`.
+We kindly request you to provide us with `specific instructions` regarding the cancellation process.
+This should include `details on` whom we should contact, the procedure for requesting a refund, and `any relevant forms or documentation.`

+Once again, `please accept our sincerest apologies for` any `disruptions` caused by this cancellation.
+We truly appreciate your understanding and consideration `in this matter.`

+Best regards,